Are you tired of hearing: Content is king?

 Ideally, this creates a cycle: Higher sales figures lead to more brand awareness.
 This, in turn, increases sales.

 Slight disclaimer: The topic of keyword research is too big to cover it in this article.
-If you want to know more about this topic, we recommend you to read this article.
+If you want to know more about this topic, we recommend you to read this guide on how to do keyword research by Seobility.

 How Can I Implement a Keyword Strategy?